babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 Browsers will eventually catch up to the standard (and have with ES2015).
 Creating `preset-env` helps us align with the browsers since if we only compiled to ES5, no one would ever run native code in the browsers.

-The real difference is realizing that there will _always_ be a sliding window of support: whether it's the JavaScript language that continues to move forward with new syntax, the browsers catching up with the standard, or the companies/projects themselves.
+The real difference is realizing that there will _always_ be a sliding window of support:

-- You (your supported environments)
+- Application code (your supported environments)
 - Browsers (Chrome, Firefox, Edge, Safari)
+- Babel (the abstraction layer)
 - TC39/ECMAScript Proposals (and Babel implementations)

 Thus the need isn't just for `6to5` to be renamed to Babel because it compiles to `7to5`, but for Babel to change the implicit assumption it only targets ES5.
 With `@babel/preset-env`, you are able to write the latest JavaScript and target whichever browser (environment) you want!